merajjahir/to-do_list/README.md

 # clicking menu icon and exposing the typeahead input field
-# can be search with title and date
+# can be searched with title and date
 ![menu_expanding](https://user-images.githubusercontent.com/74041408/118219400-3a8a3a00-b49b-11eb-92d1-7995b35dc16f.png)